Beth Elliott: Early life

-Life and career
+Career

-Beth Elliott has been publishing since the mid 1970s on bisexuality, feminism, the AIDS movement, sex positivity, and transgenderism.
+Beth Elliott has been publishing since the mid-1970s on bisexuality, feminism, the AIDS movement, sex positivity, and transness.
 Additionally, Elliott is the author of several books published by ENC Press.
 Her 1996 memoir, Mirrors: Portrait of a Lesbian Transsexual, was described as a “classic in lesbian feminist and transgender/transsexual literary history” by the Bay Area Reporter.
-She reprised the book in 2011, adding a new introduction and afterword as well as a chapter recounting of her experience at the West Coast Lesbian Conference.
-She is also the author of the science fiction novel, Don’t Call it “Virtual” published in 2003.
+She revisited the book in 2011, adding a new introduction and afterword as well as a chapter recounting her experience at the West Coast Lesbian Conference.
+She is also the author of the science fiction novel Don’t Call it “Virtual” published in 2003.

 She has been involved in political work in support of gay rights and co-founded the Alice B. Toklas LGBT Club.
 She was elected as a board member for the California Committee for Sexual Law Reform which, in 1975, supported Willie Brown to pass legislation repealing anti-gay sodomy laws in California.

 She has been a folk musician since the late 1960s and was active in the Haight-Ashbury hippie music scene in the 1970s.
-Her latest work is the album entitled "Buried Treasure," released independently in 2005.
+Her album entitled Buried Treasure was released independently in 2005.